linsalrob/mgi-adapters/README.md

 ## I'm sold, how do I use it?

+The code is written in ANSI-C, and should be portable to any machine you use.
+The only dependency is on the inimitable [kseq](https://lh3lh3.users.sourceforge.net/kseq.shtml) library, and we include a copy of that for you (in `include/`, obvs).
+However, do post an issue if you have trouble with make or make install.

 You can install the executables from source, you just need GCC.
 Clone this git repo and use make: